pinkponk/bevy_test_save_3d_scene/README.md

 # bevy_test_save_3d_scene

-Save and load a scene with a 3D mesh.
-The Mesh and StandardMaterial used are stored using a static HandleId which makes loading the entities easy.
+Save and load a scene with a 3D mesh using a DynamicScene which is serialized into a .ron file.
+The Mesh and StandardMaterial used for the Cube are stored using a static HandleId which makes loading the entities easy.

 Key: A -> Add Cube